 Part 1.
 How to Trim Videos Using FFmpeg

-Here is the command that you can use to cut your video.
+Here is the command that you can use to cut your video by duration in FFmpeg.
+Remember to hit the Enter key to trim your videos with FFmpeg.

 The commands above will take the input video, the .mp4 file.
 It will then cut 10 minutes from your video starting from 00:05:20.
 Then, your output will be from 00:05:20 - 00:15:20.

 Method 3.
-Cut the end of your video
+Cut the End of a Video with FFmpeg

-To cut the end of your video, you can use the other seeking command, -sseof, which cuts the last N seconds from your clip.
+To cut the end of your video with FFmpeg, you can use the other seeking command, -sseof, which cuts the last N seconds from your clip.
 Use the commands below to cut the end of your video.

-By following the commands above, your video will result in a 10-minute video with a duration of 00:05:20 - 00:15:20.
+By following the commands above, you can cut the last 10 minutes of a video with FFmpeg.
+600 means 600 seconds, which is also 10 minutes.
 When using the seek command, you may encounter that the output files may not have the exact time and length you expect.
 The reason is that most of the video formats do not allow the seek command.
+That's how to cut the endo of a video with FFmpeg.

 Part 2.
-Better Way to Trim Your Videos than Using FFmpeg
+Better Way to Trim Videos than Using FFmpeg

 How to use Tipard Video Converter Ultimate to trim videos:

-Step 1 First, download the app by clicking the Download button below.
-After downloading, run the app on your desktop.
+Step 1 First, download the program by clicking the Download button below.
+After downloading, run the Tipard Video Converter Ultimate on your desktop.

-Step 3 And then, hit the plus (+) sign button to upload the video you want to trim.
+Step 3 And then, click the Add button to import the video you want to trim.
 You can also use the drag-and-drop method.
-Locate your file from your folders, then drag and drop it to the plus sign box.
+Locate your file from your folders, then drag and drop it to the program.

 Step 4 Next, you will see the preview and the timeline of your video.
 On the Timeline, move the left handlebar to indicate the start of the video you want to trim.
-Move the right handlebar to indicate the end of your output.
+Move the right handlebar to indicate the desired end point of your video.

 Part 3.
 Things Users Should Know About Using FFmpeg to Cut Videos